Meet Our Support Coordinators

 Catherine Balanta

-“When I come into work each day, I am excited about partnering with clients and their families to create plans that foster growth, independence, and well-being.”
+“Working together with clients and families to create plans that foster growth, independence, and well-being.”

 “I am able to offer a unique perspective as a mother with a son on the autism spectrum.
 I can relate with the hardships and triumphs that parents of special needs individuals go through on a daily basis.”